Sugawara no Michizane: from scholar to god

 Translation by Robert Borgen in “Sugawara no Michizane and the Early Heian Court”

 For this reason, plum blossoms are closely associated with Michizane and Tenjin.
-Another story relates how after Michizane died in Dazaifu, the ox pulling his funeral cart stopped at one point, and that became the site of his burial and later the Dazaifu Tenman-gū shrine.
+Another story relates how after Michizane died in Dazaifu, the ox pulling his funeral cart stopped at one point, and refused to go any further.
+Thus, that site became the site of his burial and later the Dazaifu Tenman-gū shrine.
 For this reason, oxen are also associated with Michizane.

-These days, Tenmangū (天満宮) shrines devoted to Tenjin are particular popular around entrance-exam season.
+These days, Tenmangū (天満宮) shrines devoted to Tenjin are particularly popular around entrance-exam season.
 People will pile on supplications to Tenjin in hopes of success.

 Votive tablets or ema (絵馬) taken by author at Yushima Tenmangu shrine in 2010.